Thursday, March 19, 2020 at Rock Ridge High School

 The Loudoun Education Foundation is excited to support the Loudoun International Youth Leadership Summit (LIYLS), a global experience that helps to empower students in Loudoun County to be informed and active global citizens.
 Students worldwide come together in Loudoun to take on global issues like access to education, the environment, migration and refugees, and racial and ethnic divisions.

-The theme for the 8th annual LIYLS was “Mind of a Nation: Spirit of the World” where 8 Loudoun High Schools hosted approximately 34 international delegations including schools from Australia, Bosnia-Herzegovina, China, Costa Rica, the Czech Republic, Estonia, France, Germany, Greece, Hungary, Italy, Japan, Lebanon, the Netherlands, Norway, Pakistan, Panama, Poland, Romania, Scotland, Senegal, Singapore, South Africa, South Korea, and Spain.
+The theme for the 9th annual LIYLS is “One World.
+One Hope.
+One Future.” where 9 Loudoun High Schools are hosting approximately 45 international delegations including schools from Australia, Bosnia-Herzegovina, China, Costa Rica, the Czech Republic, Estonia, France, Germany, Greece, Hungary, Italy, Japan, Lebanon, the Netherlands, Norway, Pakistan, Panama, Poland, Romania, Scotland, Senegal, Singapore, South Africa, South Korea, and Spain.

 Interested in Sponsorship?